keel-fi/svm-alm-controller/README.md

 ## Reserves

 Reserve accounts are used to track the balances and flows of a particular SPL Token.
-They are 1-to-1 with an Associated Token Account owned by the Controller PDA.
+They are 1-to-1 with an Associated Token Account owned by the Controller authority PDA.
 These accounts contain state which can be used to track changes to the SPL Token balance (for example, generating accounting events to account for permissionless inflows into the Controller's ATA).
 Rate limiting can also be applied at Reserve level (in addition to at Intergration level).

-Although anyone could permissionessly transfer funds to the Controller, actions cannot be taken in respect of a Controller's ATA unless there is a Reserve configured for it.
+Although anyone could permissionessly transfer funds to the Controller, actions cannot be taken in respect of a Controller authority's ATA unless there is a Reserve configured for it.

 ## Integrations